 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
 The government has several items that qualify for reporting in this category.
-The first is the deferred refunding amount reported in the government-wide statement of net position.
-A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
+The first is the deferred refunding amount reported in the government-wide statement of net position price.
 The remaining line items are related to the pension, OPEB, and Length Of Service Award Program (LOSAP) plans reported in the government-wide statement of net positions are amortized over the average expected remaining service life of employees, and the difference between expected and actual experience and the difference between projected and actual earnings on pension plan investments are amortized over five years.
 The final item is for pension, OPEB, and LOSAP contributions made subsequent to the measurement date.